STRIP1

-Protein FAM40A is a protein that is located on chromosome 1 in humans and is encoded by the FAM40A gene.
+Striatin-interacting protein 1 is a protein that is located on chromosome 1 in humans and is encoded by the STRIP1 gene..
+STRIP1 is also known as FAM40A.

 Characteristics and secondary structure

 FAM40A has an isoelectric point of 5.92 and a molecular weight of 95,575 daltons.
 It is predicted to have three transmembrane domains, making it a transmembrane protein.
 FAM40A does not contain a signal peptide and is also predicted to bind to DNA, possibly making it a membrane protein in the nuclear membrane.